ministryofjustice/cloud-platform-user-docs/01-getting-started/003-env-create.md

 ```
 #we will need to change directories and change into the namespaces directory.
-cd namespaces/
+cd namespaces/<cluster>

 #we shall now be in our namespaces directory but we can confirm by the following command.
 pwd

 #output should show that we are in the namespaces directory.
 This will all be dependent on where you have chosen to git clone the repo.
-In this example k8s-nonprod was cloned into the Git directory which is located in Documents.
+In this example cloud-platform-environments was cloned into the Git directory which is located in Documents.

 $ pwd
-/Users/<username>/Desktop/Git/k8s-nonprod-environments/namespaces
+/Users/<username>/Desktop/Git/cloud-platform-environments/namespaces/<cluster>/

 #Now we must create the directory for our service, the name of the directory we create should be in the format $servicename-$env
 $ mkdir myapp-dev